 Be someone who can write well for online and mobile learning.
 Learn about topics like instructional design, UX, authoring tools, LMSs.
 You will be gold dust.
 The most common question Nick is asked when he visits publishers to talk about new authors is, “Have you got anyone who can write for digital?”

 Tip 8 – keep it simple and professional

 Don’t use Comic Sans (personal bugbear…) or try to be quirky.
 Alarm bells will ring.
 Creativity is important, of course, as are interesting, new ideas.
 But the ability to understand what truly engages teachers and learners — especially when it comes to digital content — is more important than being a maverick.

 Tip 9 – it’s not really your content

 Don’t be precious about your content.
 It will be edited.
 You may not agree with all of the changes.
+It will be stolen.
 It wasn’t commissioned in the name of great art and it only exists to fill a commercial need that the publisher has identified.
 And the publisher is paying all of the money to turn it into an actual product.
 Be prepared, in some cases, to not have your name attached to the work either, especially if it’s going to be disaggregated and put in with a bunch of other content.
 Can you remember the name of the person who wrote the last great post you read on Mashable, Huff Post or Vice?
 Probably not.
 But that writer is probably still getting regular work from them.